Search Knowledge Base by Keyword

 - Portfolio income is generated by selling assets and is taxed at the capital gains rate or ordinary income tax rate depending on how long you owned the asset.
 Interest and dividends are also considered portfolio income.
 Also easy.

-- Rental income is considered passive income which is taxed at the ordinary income tax rate only (as opposed to being taxed twice, once with self-employment taxes and again with ordinary income taxes).
+- Long-term rental income is considered passive income which is taxed at the ordinary income tax rate only (as opposed to being taxed twice, once with self-employment taxes and again with ordinary income taxes).
 Rental losses are considered passive losses.

 - Passive losses can only be deducted from passive income, generally.
 But there are exceptions, of course.

 - Passive losses might be deducted against other forms of income such as earned income, portfolio income and non-passive income up to a $25,000 limit.
 This requires your participation to be considered active, which is a much easier threshold than material participation.
 Usually 100 hours will do it.

 - The deduction of passive losses with active participation becomes limited when modified adjusted gross incomes exceed $100,000 and are reduced to zero at $150,000.
 Those disallowed losses are carried forward into the future to be used when incomes or dispositions of assets allow.